Receipt of payment is a record that shows payment made for goods or services received.

 The answer to this question is dependent on the country where a consumer resides and its consumer laws around payment receipts.
 At a country level, legislation might also vary between industries.

-In most developed nations, it is recommended to provide proof of payment directly after a payment has been made.
-If a customer asks for a receipt, then it is common practice to oblige to this request.
+In most developed nations, it is recommended to provide proof of payment directly after making a payment.
+If a customer asks for a receipt, it is common practice to oblige to this request.

 Here are some differences in policy at the country and industry levels.